cran-task-views/ModelDeployment/ModelDeployment.md

   as MOJO and POJO format.
 The MOJO and POJO artifacts can then be loaded by its REST interface as well as different language bindings, e.g. Java, Scala, R, and Python.
-- Portable Format for Analytics (PFA) is a specification for event-based processors that perform predictive or analytic calculations and is aimed at helping smooth the transition from statistical model development to large-scale and/or online production.
-PFA combines the ease of portability across systems with algorithmic flexibility: models, pre-processing, and post-processing are all functions that can be arbitrarily composed, chained, or built into complex workflows.
-The `r pkg("aurelius")` package provides tools for converting R objects and syntax into the PFA format.
 - [TensorFlow](https://www.tensorflow.org/)'s
   [SavedModel](https://www.tensorflow.org/api_docs/python/tf/saved_model)
   as well as its optimized version [TensorFlow